RobertRostohar/SDS-Framework/sds/README.md

 Output device can be a File System, STDIO, Socket, ...

 The API is defined in [sds_rec.h](include/sds_rec.h).
 It features the following functions:
-- `sdsRecInit`: Initializes the recorder interface.
+- `sdsRecInit`: Initializes the recorder interface and registers an optional event callback function.
 - `sdsRecUnInit`: Un-initializes the recorder interface.
-- `sdsRecOpen`: Opens a named recorder stream with user provided buffer and specified record size.
+- `sdsRecOpen`: Opens a named recorder stream with user provided buffer and specified threshold to trigger I/O write.
   It returns the recorder stream identifier which is used in other functions specifying a recorder stream.
 - `sdsRecClose`: Closes the specified recorder stream.
-- `sdsRecWrite`: Writes data to the specified recorder stream and returns the number of bytes written (no overflow).
+- `sdsRecWrite`: Writes a record with data and timestamp to the specified recorder stream and returns the number of data bytes written (no overflow).

 The function `sdsRecWrite` call shall be non-blocking where other function calls are typically blocking.
 All function calls except `sdsRecInit/UnInit` shall be thread-safe.

+Optional event callback function is executed with event:
+- `SDS_REC_EVENT_IO_ERROR`: when an I/O error occurs during writing to the output device.
+- `SDS_REC_EVENT_DATA_LOST` when data is lost during I/O (buffers too small).

 The following reference implementation is provided in [sds_rec.c](source/sds_rec.c).
 It features:
 - user configurable number of streams (default: 8 streams, max: 30)